-Among the main benefits of the emerging model driven approach, one can cite its enhanced possibilities for early verification.
-Actually, many recent tools have been proposed to support different kinds of verification.
+In fact, many recent tools have been proposed to support different kinds of verification.
 With respect to our concerns, timing verification tools have been an active area of research over these last years.
 It is interesting to remark that although most of these tools are based on existing theoretical models, e.g., timed automata, Petri nets, the limitations (especially with respect to combinatorial explosion and scalability) of which are well known, the effort has been undertaken to achieve them.
-In fact. it is hoped that first, the abstraction and the structure brought by the modeling driven approach and second, the adoption of a specific execution model will help to struggle against these limitations.
-Along these lines, we can cite the Cheddar [5] scheduling tool which proposes dedicated analysis for the AADL execution model.
+In fact, it is hoped that first, the abstraction and the structure brought by the model driven approach and second, the adoption of a specific execution model will help to struggle against these limitations.
+Along these lines, we can cite the Cheddar [4] scheduling tool which proposes dedicated analysis for the AADL execution model.
 Currently, it considers mainly analytical models.
-Future versions should take into account more detailed behavior descriptions [8].
-The tools Uppaal Port [9] and Pola[2] are based on the traditional model checking approach.
+Future versions should take into account more detailed behavior descriptions [7].
+The tools Uppaal Port [8] and Pola[2] are based on the traditional model checking approach.
 Uppaal Port is based on timed automata and supports component based development.
-In order to reduce the combinatorial explosion Uppaal Port adopts a synchronous like execution model which restricts interleavings of the asynchronous approach.
-Moreover, it proposes partial order techniques for reducing space space explorations.
-The tool Pola is based on timed Petri nets.
-It proposes specific support for the AADL execution model.
+In order to reduce the combinatorial explosion Uppaal Port adopts a synchronous like execution model which restricts interleaving of the asynchronous approach.
+Moreover, it proposes partial order techniques for reducing space explorations.
+The tool Pola is based on timed Petri nets, and it proposes specific support for the AADL execution model.